-Thomas has led seminars, marked, and delivered lectures at BA3 and MA levels.
+Thomas has previously taught at the University of Nottingham, and currently teaches at the University of Lincoln.
 He is an Associate Fellow of the Higher Education Academy, and has also been a recipient of the PGR Teaching Award, given by the University of Nottingham's Researcher Academy in recognition of his innovative approach to developing an accessible learning environment.

 Prior to starting his PhD, Thomas completed an MA in International Relations at the University of Nottingham, and a BA in International Relations and Politics and the University of Lincoln.